-Another option to keep a space clear of mosquitoes is to diffuse citronella with an aromatherapy diffuser.
+Another option to clear a space of mosquitoes is to diffuse citronella with an aromatherapy diffuser.
 If you don't like or don't have citronella, you can also use eucalyptus radiata, lemon, lemongrass, or peppermint essential oil.

-For a mosquito repellent to apply to your skin, mix 25 drops of citronella in 1 teaspoon of carrier oil or lotion.
+For a simple, natural mosquito repellent to apply to your skin, use one of the best essential oils for mosquitoes: Mix 25 drops of citronella in 1 teaspoon of carrier oil or lotion.

 Blend ingredients.
 Apply liberally to your skin, keeping it out of your eyes.

-Note: Do not use this mist on your face.
+Note: Do not use this spray on your face.

 Blend ingredients and apply to your face as needed.